PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Description:** The current Talawa-Admin design is insufficiently intuitive.
 There are also many buttons that are unused without any indication that they are disabled.
 We need a UI that considers the users perspective.
 This should be done with the following general considerations
    1. Deployment: We want to avoid the size of any required initial monolithic change.
 Changes must be incremental, possibly one screen at a time.
 All tests must pass with each change.
    1. Layouts: Layouts will need to be created for use by other members to implement features.
-This may be facilitated by creating standardized templates for commonly expected functions that could be added to the repository.
+This may be facilitated by creating standardized, modular templates for commonly expected functions that could be added to the repository.
    1. Devices: The new design must be reactive, automatically adjusting the layout for all sizes of screens including but not limited to desktop, laptop, tablet and phone devices.
    1. Timeliness: The changes will need to be done on a weekly basis.
 The rest of the community will need to be made aware of changes so that they can add functionality.
    1. Placeholders: We want placeholder links for all planned features as a reminder that they need to be implemented.
 These unused placeholders should be greyed out.